Shopify vs. WordPress

 Giving preference to WooCommerce over Shopify or vice versa is really choosing between different models of running an online business.
 It’s not a small decision to make.

-That’s why, when launching an eCommerce store, it’s good to have a clear idea and precise expectations regarding the future of your business.
+That’s why, when launching an e-commerce store, it’s good to have a clear idea and precise expectations regarding the future of your business.
 A long-term plan and an accompanying strategy are especially important if you do plan to grow.
-The choice of an eCommerce platform, to build your storefront upon, needs to be tightly related to this plan because migrating from one platform to another is not the most convenient thing to do, as many online entrepreneurs admit.
+The choice of an e-commerce platform, to build your storefront upon, needs to be tightly related to this plan because migrating from one platform to another is not the most convenient thing to do, as many online entrepreneurs admit.

 This article is all about Shopify and WooCommerce – the pros and cons of using these eCommerce store builders.
 So, if you want to learn more about them and expand your research, join me on this exploration of two of the most popular solutions for online businesses.